huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Meats
 - [ ] Water

-#### Harper Lee wrote a famous book called “To Kill A” what?
+#### Harper Lee wrote a famous book called "To Kill A" what?

 - [ ] Hour
 - [ ] Buzz
 - [x] Mockingbird

-#### In 2017, “Never Say Die” took over the World Record for highest grossing live-action comedy.
+#### In 2017, "Never Say Die" took over the World Record for highest grossing live-action comedy.
 What film did it replace?

 - [ ] Ghostbusters
 - [x] Home Alone
-- [ ] There’s Something About Mary
+- [ ] There's Something About Mary

-#### The 1920s Naval slag “Dobeying” refers to doing what?
+#### The 1920s Naval slag "Dobeying" refers to doing what?

 - [ ] Cooking
 - [x] Laundry